 Yields and products distribution estimates are calculated based on the method proposed by Gary et al. (2007) with input of industry experts.
-Full hydrotreating of FCC feed to 12.5wt% hydrogen is also assumed.
+Full hydrotreating of FCC feed based on linear correlation with input H% is also assumed.

 6.2.3.7 Fluid catalytic cracking main fractionator